Using custom tags with Navidrome

 . - MaxLength: The length limit for the tag value.
 Default is 1024 characters.

-- Split: Tags are always considered multivalued, but you can specify a list of delimiters used to split a tag value into multiple entries.
+, the tag will be considered when generating the PID for an album. - Split: Tags are always considered multivalued, but you can specify a list of delimiters used to split a tag value into multiple entries.

 Note that tags are case-insensitive, so you don’t need to specify all possible case variations in the Aliases